Property tax hike on the way for NOLA homeowners

 The property tax rolls will be open for public view at the Orleans Parish Assessor’s office from July 17 to August 15.

-The office will accept appeals of those tax assessments until 4 p.m., August 18.
+The office will accept appeals of those tax assessments until 4:00 p.m. on August 18.

 Latest Posts: